antigua guatemala

 8. Walk under the iconic Santa Catalina Arch

-Dating back to the 1600s, this iconic archway is one of Antigua’s most recognisable landmarks.
+The Santa Catalina Arch is one of Antigua’s most recognisable landmarks and will likely be a place you see regularly during your time in Antigua.
+Dating back to the 1600s, this iconic archway was originally built to allow nuns to cross the street without being seen.
+Nowadays the archway, and added clock tower, is a symbol of Antigua and represents the rich colonial heritage of this city.
 With Volcan de Agua looming in the distance, this makes for the perfect shot!
-The Santa Catalina Arch is often an attraction stop on walking tours, in which case you’ll get to hear about the Arch’s history.
+The Santa Catalina Arch is often a key stop on walking tours, in which case you’ll get to hear about the Arch’s history.

 9. Visit the ChocoMuseum

-Antigua comes alive at night, with the many discrete bars on offer.
-Our favourite during our time there was ‘Cafe no Se’ and the rooftop at Lava.
+Antigua comes alive at night with the many bars, restaurants and speakeasies to discover.
+One of my favourite parts of Antigua was the number of bars hidden down side streets or inconspicuous buildings that house lively rooftop bars!
+A few places that we enjoyed going to during a week there was ‘Cafe no Se’ and the rooftop at Lava.
 I loved the mix of locals, expats and tourists.
 A few bars that were recommended to us, but we didn’t have time to try, included Tabacos y Vinos, Monoloco Antigua, Lucky Rabbit and Las Vibras de la Casbah.
+There are surprisingly a few Irish bars/pubs there too which attracted a fun crowd.

 11. Treat yourself to some RnR

-Surprisingly, Antigua has a wide array of salons, spas and beauty bars.
+Antigua is home to a wide array of salons, spas and beauty bars.
 After backpacking for 5 months, I treated myself to a haircut and a 30 minute massage.
 Many places have group offers for nails, facials and massages.
 I found it easy to book an appointment, and many places had walk-in slots available.
 These typically aren’t ‘backpacker prices’ but after 5 months of hostels and street food, I was able to justify a larger spend.
+If you find yourself with a free morning or afternoon, treat yourself to a spa package that will allow you to enjoy some amenities and have a treatment.

 Related Post: My 21 days in Nicaragua